Gary Komarin: Selected collections

 Komarin's work is held in various public and private collections globally.
 These include museums such as the Galleria Nazionale d’Arte Moderna, Rome; The Museum of Fine Arts, Houston; The Museum South Texas, Corpus Christi; the Museum of Contemporary Art San Diego; the Denver Art Museum; The Crocker Museum of Art, Sacramento; Museum of Modern Art, Bogota; the Montclair Art Museum; the Newark Museum; the Boise Art Museum; the Zimmerli Museum; the Arkansas Museum of Contemporary Art; Boston University Museum of Fine Arts; the Yoshii Foundation, Tokyo; the Musee Kiyoharu Shirakaba, Japan; and the Musee Mougins, France.

 Corporate collections holding his work include Microsoft Corporation, Blount International, the United Bank of Houston, United Airlines, the Hyatt Corporation, AT&T, and American Airlines.

 Awards and recognition

 Komarin has received several awards, fellowships, and grants during his career.
 While studying at Boston University from 1975 to 1977 he completed a one year long graduate teaching fellowship under Philip Guston.
 In 1999, he received the Painters and Sculptors Grant from the Joan Mitchell Foundation for his submission of his work including Trapeze, Vessel, Siwah, Incident at Echo Lake, and The Egyptian Hat Trick.
 The Edward T. Albee Foundation chose him as an Albee Fellow in 2000 as a part of The Barn program.
-Other awards and recognition that Komarin has received are, EFA Studio Grant from The Elizabeth Foundation for the Arts, the Benjamin Altman Prize in Painting from the National Academy of Design Museum, The Philip Hulitar Prize in Art, and The New York Foundation of the Arts Grant in Painting.